Celebrity branding: History

 In the 1700s, Wedgwood, producers of fine chinaware, used royal endorsements as a marketing device to show value in the company and promote their product.
+In 1850, the hatter John Genin used the Jenny Lind tour of America to promote his business.
 In 1882, London socialite and West End stage actress Lillie Langtry became the poster-girl for Pears Soap, making her the first celebrity to endorse a commercial product.
 In the late 1800s, trading cards were introduced, a card with an image of a celebrity and a product description which was either given to the customer or inserted in product packaging.
 Cigarette companies gave away baseball cards as part of a customer loyalty scheme, and the increased demand to buy cigarettes in order to collect entire sets of baseball players was exploited by marketers.
 Early endorsements of this kind didn't always have the permission of the celebrities to use their image.
 In the 1930s the trend was toward athletes, such as with Babe Ruth's paid endorsement of Red Rock Cola.
 By 1945, the trend changed to movie stars.
 In 1965 when color television was introduced, television personalities and entertainers became the celebrity endorsers.
 In the 1980s, companies started making products around celebrities, for example Nike using Michael Jordan.

 In the 1970s, with the advent of free agency, the value of celebrity endorsements escalated, and correspondingly the pay of the athletes by their teams.
 By 1989, 75% of all sports-related products were using athletes for endorsements, and by the 1990s sports endorsements were being announced with press releases.
 This led to celebrities becoming spokespeople and brand ambassadors for companies, and a corresponding increase in the value of endorsement contracts.

 Celebrity endorsements surged during the early 21st century, with elite athletes emerging as among the most sought after.